Asian shares sink as war, inflation hold sway on markets

 Both it and U.S. benchmark oil are up more than 40% for 2022 so far, though they remain below the peaks they hit earlier this week, when U.S. oil briefly topped $130.

+Analysts said Thursday’s data did not include the most recent surges for oil and gasoline prices and didn’t hit the 8% threshold that might trigger alarm.

+The Federal Reserve is expected to raise its key short-term rate by a quarter of a percentage point next week, the first hike since 2018.
+Higher rates slow the economy, and the Fed is trying to raise them enough to tamp down inflation but not so much that it causes a recession.

-The yield on the 10-year Treasury, which tracks expectations for inflation and economic growth, wavered immediately after the inflation report’s release.
+In other trading, the yield on the 10-year Treasury, which tracks expectations for inflation and economic growth, wavered immediately after the inflation report’s release.
 It rose to 2% from 1.94% late Wednesday.
-Early Friday it was at 1.97%.
+Early Friday it was at 1.98%.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.